-SeaWorld Rides for Young Kids:
+SeaWorld Rides for Toddlers & Young Kids

 Skytower – We enjoyed a breathtaking ride up with views in every direction from this observation tower.
 You’ll see Mission Bay, Pacific Ocean, and San Diego’s skyline.
 This is the perfect ride if you’re looking for a break from the midday heat.
 Guests under 48” must be accompanied by a supervising companion.

-Aqua Scout – Ride one of the six mini-submarines as it spins, bump, and bounce you around.
+Aqua Scout Ride – Ride one of the six mini-submarines as it spins, bump, and bounce you around.
 Guests must be at least 36” or accompanied by a supervising companion (14 years of age or older).
 2 kids can sit in the front, and adult in the back.

-Sea Dragon Drop – Shot-n-drop tower scaled for younger explorers.
+Sea Dragon Drop Ride – Shot-n-drop tower scaled for younger explorers.
 Guests must be at least 36” or accompanied by a supervising companion (14 years or older).

-Octorock – A giant swing.
+Octorock Ride – A giant swing.
 This gives me butterflies in my stomach but it’s such a big hit with the kids.
 Guests must be at least 31” tall to ride.
 Guests between 31” and 36” must be accompanied by a supervising companion.
 Guests over 6’1” must not ride.

-Elmo’s Flying Fish – Go up and down and around with Elmo dressed up in a zebra or a clown or whichever one you choose.
+Elmo’s Flying Fish Ride – Go up and down and around with Elmo dressed up in a zebra or a clown or whichever one you choose.

-Abby’s Sea Star Spin – Go for a spin in a teacup ride.
+Abby’s Sea Star Spin Ride – Go for a spin in a teacup ride.
 You control the spin with the wheel at the center of your starfish-inspired riding cup.

 We were lucky enough to see Elmo & Cookie Monster when we went back to Sesame Street Bay of Play after going on the rapids ride during the afternoon.
 Someone will take their photos for you to purchase but you can also take pictures of them.

 Carnival Games & Arcade – There are arcade games and some carnival games at the back end of Sesame Street Bay of Play as well as around SeaWorld.
 Extra fee applies.

-Punching Bags – the girls round around here so much.
+Punching Bags – The girls round around here so much.
 Plenty of hanging punching bags that it’s a fun maze in there.
 Must be 37″ tall and within 61″ tall to enter.
 I love the fact that SeaWorld also time the kids so there’s not too many inside at a time.

 Air Bounce – probably the biggest jumper I’ve ever seen, haha.
 The kids came here multiple times.
 It’s timed so there won’t be too many kids inside at a time.
 Kids probably get 3 minutes or less of jumping time then it’s another round of kids.
 The line is not long either which allows the kids some break from all that jumping to catch some air for their next round of jumping.
 Must be within 37″ and 61″ to jump.